 TIP: See how you can show encrypted or compressed files in color.

-There are a lot of apps in the store which might offer to do more things that the native app that comes preinstalled on the Windows 10.
+There are a lot of apps in the store which might offer to do more things than the native app that comes preinstalled on Windows 10.
 So for example, if you want something better than notepad, all you need to do is:

 - Right-Click on the file.